Skip to navigation Skip to content

 Do new principal home exemptions apply when transferring aged care homes?

-When a care recipient transfers from 1 aged care service to another and has a new means assessment, the former principal home cannot become exempt for the first time under the carer or close relative protected person status criteria.
+When a care recipient transfers from one aged care service to another and has a new means assessment, the former principal home cannot become exempt for the first time under the carer or close relative protected person status criteria.

 Example: